 The Citizen Scientist program gives recreational divers a hands-on opportunity to help with various reef enhancement projects.
 It’s an easy way to learn about and get involved in nurturing the future of the reefs of the Bahamas.
-You can become a Citizen Scientist and help Marine Biologist Nikita Shiel-Rolle with surveying coral reefs, translocating of diadema sea urchins and developing and expanding our coral nursery and coral transplant program.

 The sea urchin (diadema) aspect of the project will be ongoing and monitoring the reef sites is the key to success.
 Progress is slow due to the nature of the project so we expect changes will not be visible for a little while longer.